Ryael/memoria/README.md

 - [Balsamiq](https://balsamiq.com) - Used to create wireframes.
 - [Obsidian](https://obsidian.md/) - Used to take notes and create to-do lists.
 - [Adope Photoshop](https://www.adobe.com/products/photoshop.html) - Used to crop, resize, and edit images.
-- [Adope Illustrator](https://www.adobe.com/products/illustrator.html) - Used to crop, resize, and edit images.
+- [Adope Illustrator](https://www.adobe.com/products/illustrator.html) - Used to manipulate background images from FreePik.
 - [W3C HTML Validator](https://validator.w3.org/) - Used to validate HTML code.
 - [W3C JigSaw Validator](https://jigsaw.w3.org/css-validator/) - Used to Validate CSS code.
+- [JSHint](https://jshint.com/) - Used to validate JS code.
 - [WAVE WebAIM](https://wave.webaim.org/) - Used to check accessibility.
 - [Google Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) - Used to check performance, SEO, accessibility, and best practices.
 - [Mozilla Firefox Developer Tools](https://www.mozilla.org/en-US/firefox/new/) - Used to check and test the project.